 Recognition and Awards:

 Fellow of the American Association of Nurse Practitioner (FAANP)

 I am a Clinical Assistant Professor at University of Michigan.
 My clinical focus has been delivering primary care services for vulnerable populations particularly for people experiencing homelessness at Shelter Association of Washtenaw County.
 Previously, I provided primary care services to inmates at the Department of Corrections.
 My research focuses on opioid overdose prevention and education using naloxone, adolescent risk assessments tools, and on how patient-provider relationships affect patient outcomes.
-I have helped to lead opioid overdose prevention trainings for police departments throughout southeast Michigan and community organizations.
+I have helped to lead opioid overdose prevention trainings for police departments and community organizations throughout southeast Michigan.

 10/23/18: Curbing an epidemic: U-M nursing professor trains an army to battle opioid overdosesRead more »

 Packard Health is a BCBS PCMH Patient-Centered Medical Home recognized practice; a Health Center Program grantee under 42 U.S.C.
 254b; a deemed Public Health Service employee under 42 U.S.C.
 233(g)-(n); an HRSA-Compliant Health Center Program; and a Federal Tort Claim Act deemed Health Center.

 Notice of malpractice liability protection: Packard Health receives HHS funding and has Federal Public Health Service (PHS) deemed status with respect to certain health or health-related claims, including medical malpractice claims, for itself and its covered individuals.